PFAS Testing Services

 State PFAS rules and limits will remain in effect until further notice.

-Visit individual state websites for current regulatory limits.
+Visit individual state websites for current PFAS testing requirements.

 ARA's scientists and partners are committed to staying on top of the latest scientific information, methods, limits and changes, so that you can focus on your projects knowing you have the best PFAS resource in your corner.
 If you have any questions about PFAS testing or how to test for PFAS, give us a call or send an email today.